ansible/ansible/docs/docsite/rst/dev_guide/platforms/vmware_guidelines.rst

 the standard Ansible :ref:`integration testing<testing_integration>` process.

 The test-suite uses a set of common, pre-defined vars located in the :file:`test/integration/targets/prepare_vmware_tests/` role.
-The resources defined there are automatically created by importing that role are the start of your test:
+The resources defined there are automatically created by importing that role at the start of your test:

 .. code-block:: yaml